iexcloud/docs/source/getting-started/setting-up-your-workspace.md

 ## What's Next

-To continue with the example of delivering data to apps, see [Getting Started with an Example Dataset](./getting-started-with-an-example-dataset.md).
+To continue with the example of delivering data to apps, see [Getting Started with Apperate](./getting-started-with-an-example-dataset.md).

 If you want to start importing data for your apps, see one of the following articles: